jeftegoes/AwsOverview/Database/Amazon RDS.md

 - IAM database authentication works with:
   - MySQL.
   - PostgreSQL.
-- You don't need a password, just an authentication token obtained through IAM & RDS API calls.
+- We don't need a password, just an authentication token obtained through IAM & RDS API calls.
 - Auth token has a lifetime of 15 minutes.
 - Benefits:
   - Network in/out must be encrypted using SSL.